karlverger/laravel11-jetstream-inertia-react-chakra-swr-starter-kit/README.md

 Chakra UI is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.

+> This kit use the repository :  https://github.com/ozziexsh/laravel-jetstream-react

 ## License